 Travis studied him briefly.
 Handed him the joint and surprised him by saying, “I take it you’ve never come out?”

 Ben stared at him, bewildered.
 Does he think I’m a goddamn closet faggot?
 That kind of secret was fodder for the media.
 Sure, it was 2005, and a few brave souls in the industry had come out over the decades, risking their careers to pave a path for acceptance, but it was still suicide for someone like Ben to proclaim to be anything but heterosexual.
 He was fully aware of that fact, every fucking day.
 And he wasn’t that brave – or that gay.
-Bringing the joint to his lips, he took a long drag, hoping to calm his nerves, which were razor sharp by then.
+Bringing the weed to his lips, he took a long drag, hoping to calm his nerves, which were razor sharp by then.
 The intensity of the smoke caught in his throat and perpetuated a brief coughing spasm.
 “Shit, Travis,” he exhaled, trying to control the coughing long enough to speak.
 “I’ve never done this before.”

 “No?”
 Travis frowned, a look of consternation on his face.
 “Well, that explains some things…”